 Criterion's uncut DVD was initially replaced with the R rated version

-at the end of March 2001, the initial DVD reissues which followed contained only the R rated version.
-However, later special edition releases in all major territories contained the full uncut version, and it is this version that is widely available on
+of print at the end of March 2001, the initial DVD reissues which followed contained only the R rated version.
+However, later special edition releases in all major territories contained the full uncut version, and it is this version that is

 The unrated director's cut was re-mastered in 4K